dddrrreee/cs340lx-25aut/labs/10-bluetooth/README.md

 In practice, the Bluetooth and WiFi aspects are completely independent for our purposes.

 The Bluetooth spec is quite complicated (2,900+ pages), including specifications on which RF frequencies to use, how to encode and decode the data, etc.
-Luckily, we need only be concerned with the "Host-Controller Interface" section of the spec, which describes a protocol for a host (our CPU) to communicate to a controller (the CYW43438) with a series of higher level commands such as "listen for incoming connections" and "send this data to that device."
+Luckily, we need only be concerned with the "Host-Controller Interface" section of the spec, which describes a protocol for a host (our CPU) to communicate with a controller (the CYW43438) with a series of higher level commands such as "listen for incoming connections" and "send this data to that device."
 These commands are sent over a simple UART interface which is wired to GPIO pins 30-33.

 In this lab, you will use these commands to connect to a friend's Pi and send them a message.